sashahassall/AWS-Lab/README.md

 ---

 ## Screenshots & Config Files

-Screenshots and config files are included in this repo:
-- [Screenshots Folder](./screenshots) – SG rules, CloudWatch alarm, CloudTrail event logs, bastion SSH access
-- [Configs Folder](./configs) – exported JSON for SGs, IAM policies, CloudWatch alarms
+For the full step-by-step process with screenshots, see the [Walkthrough & Screenshots guide](./Walkthrough%20&%20Screenshots/ReadME.md).

 ---